wilsantosdev/flappybird-IA/README.md

 `python3 main.py`

 # Objective
-Make a Flapbird gamelike then create a IA that learn how to play it.
+Make a FlappyBird game like then create an IA that learn how to play it.